 Preus Library has several substantial collections which were donated directly or indirectly by individuals whose names are used to designate the collection.
 Examples of large collections received during the early years of the College are the Bishop Bang Collection of 5,000 books that was donated to the College in 1913 and the Haldor Hanson Collection of 3,000 books and periodicals which the College received in 1930.
 Smaller collections were donated by the following individuals: Knut Gjerset, who gave many books to the library during his tenure at the College, but especially between 1922 and 1936; J.C.M.
 Hanson, ’82, who gave donations starting in 1923, culminating in a bequest and endowment after his death in 1943; Margaret Metcalf Howie who provided a collection in 1976 in memory of Dr. George S. Metcalf, Ernest M. Espelie, ’31, who donated books during the years 1980-1983; William A. Heintz whose bequest was received by the library in 1997.

 Efforts continue to identify and recognize the common attributes of special items in Preus Library.
-Persons with questions about materials in these collections, or desiring access to them should contact:
+Persons with questions about materials in these collections, or desiring access to them; or with gifts to donate should contact:

 Andi Beckendorf, Research & Instruction Librarian